sonatype/helm3-charts/nexus-iq/README.md

 You can define the `config.yml` for IQ Server in your `myvalues.yml` file on startup.
 It is the `iq.configYaml` property.
 For more details, see the [Configuring IQ Server](https://help.sonatype.com/iqserver/configuring) help page.

 ## Installing the License

 The license file can be installed via the UI when IQ server is running, or it can be done as a part of the deploy.
 If you leave the `licenseFile` field empty/commented, IQ Server will start and prompt you to manually install the license when you first enter the GUI.

+## 413 Errors
+The default setting for Nginx allows for very small upload sizes.
+Add this annotation to the ingress for each product to remove teh limit: nginx.ingress.kubernetes.io/proxy-body-size: "0"